oonisim/Apache-Spark-Installation/README.md

 ```

 #### Firewalld
-Turn off the firewalld as K8S uses iptables to re-route the access to services to the backend pods.
+Turn off the firewalld as Spark uses iptables to re-route the access to services to the backend pods.
 ```
 sudo systemctl --now disable firewalld sudo systemctl stop firewalld